What is a Dead Thelogians Society?

-Since that time, this idea of “discipleship through the Christian classics” has spread quickly, and DTS reading groups continue to develop. – The Dead Theologians Society: Pursuing Discipleship through the Christian Classics.
-Links and some italics added for additional resourcing and emphasis.
+Since that time, this idea of “discipleship through the Christian classics” has spread quickly, and DTS reading groups continue to develop. — The Dead Theologians Society: Pursuing Discipleship through the Christian Classics (Online resource accessed 6/10/2013).
+Links added for additional resourcing.

 I remember hearing Robbie share about the Dead Theologians Society and that Bob had given the concept a try, but I had no idea that the group had flourished for fifteen years at OSU!
 Is there a Dead Theologians Society (or something similar) on your campus?
 If so, please let us know about it.
 We’re very interested in your structure, how you get the word out/encourage participation, what you (and others) have gained/learned from it, and your reading list (Note: doesn’t have to be as comprehensive as OSU’s Dead Theologians Society Reading List, a sampling is fine).

 Interested in starting a Dead Theologians Society on your campus?

 The Dead Theologians Society offers an enjoyable opportunity to learn from those whose writings have stood the test of time.